isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-05-13-The-News-Gallery.md

 [^13]: Makepeace, W., Brooke, G.E., & Braddell, R.S.J.
 (Eds.)
 (1921). *[One hundred years of Singapore: Being some account of the capital of the Straits Settlements from its foundation by Sir Stamford Raffles on the 6th February 1819 to the 6th February 1919](https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/FULL/WPAC/BIBENQ/66968428/2294155,2)* (Vols.
 I and II).
 London: John Murray.
 (Call no.: RCLOS 959.51 MAK)
 [^14]: National Library Board.
 (2014). *[First issue of Utusan Malayu (1907–1921)](https://eresources.nlb.gov.sg/history/events/8f22fb24-ca40-46d3-a3f3-a638f444e8bc)* is published.
 Retrieved from HistorySG website.
 [^15]: Roff, W.R.
 (1972). *[Bibliography of Malay and Arabic periodicals published in the Straits Settlements and peninsular Malay states 1876–1941: With an annotated union list of holdings in Malaysia, Singapore and the United Kingdom](https://www.nlb.gov.sg/biblio/542243)* (p.
 6).
 London: Oxford University Press.
 (Call no.: RCLOS 016.0599923 ROF)
+[^16]: National Library Board, 2014.
+[^17]: See National Library Board.
+(2013, July 19).
+Battle of Singapore by Stephane Ho.
+Retrieved from Singapore Infopedia website.
+[^18]: See National Library Board.
+(2014, September 28).
+Maria Hertogh riots.
+Retrieved from Singapore Infopedia website.
+[^19]: See National Library Board.
+(2018, November).
+Federation of Malaysia written by Lee Meiyu.
+Retrieved from Singapore Infopedia website.
+[^20]: On 3 March 1994, American teenager Michael Fay was sentenced to four months’ jail, six strokes of the cane and fined S$3,000 for vandalism.
+His case was widely covered by the international media, especially in the US, who considered caning an archaic and barbaric act of torture.
+The number of cane strokes was eventually reduced to four.
+Singapore-US relations remained strained for a number of years after the incident.
+See National Library Board.
+(2009).
+Michael Fay written by Valerie Chew.
+Retrieved from Singapore Infopedia website; New defining moments for Singapore (2018, September 24).
+The Straits Times.
+Retrieved from The Straits Times website.
+[^21]: The two integrated resorts, which opened in 2010, are Marina Bay Sands and Resorts World Sentosa.
+See National Library Board.
+(2011).
+Marina Bay Sands written by Alvin Chua.
+Retrieved from Singapore Infopedia website.